nvim-treesitter/nvim-treesitter-context/README.md

     enable = true, -- Enable this plugin (Can be enabled/disabled later via commands) throttle = true, -- Throttles plugin updates (may improve performance) max_lines = 0, -- How many lines the window should span.
-Values <= 0 mean no limit. patterns = { -- Match patterns for TS nodes.
+Values <= 0 mean no limit. line_numbers = false, -- Whether line numbers should be shown alongside the context. patterns = { -- Match patterns for TS nodes.
 These get wrapped to match at word boundaries.
         -- For all filetypes
         -- Note that setting an entry here replaces all other patterns for this entry.